 We are a proud part of the thriving independent media landscape.
 That means we retain editorial independence from any advertisers, funders, companies, political organisations or political parties.
 We resist any threats to our editorial independence, as the NUJ code of conduct requires us to do.

-We are owned entirely by our leadership team.
-We are funded entirely through third-party advertising and donations from supporters.
+We are owned entirely by current and former members of the team.
+We are funded entirely through third-party advertising and donations/membership from supporters.

 Quote and story approval